jostylr/literate-programming-cli/lp.md

 The lprc.js file should return a function which is also what plugins should do.
 They modify properties on Folder, namely commands, directives, and actions.
 Actions are the gcd events that get applied upon folder creation.

-This will do more searching and alternatives later.

 Modifying Folder.postInit allows for a function to process `this` on instantiation.